-Canon 1D versus Canon 200D
+Canon 1D vs 200D

 The Canon EOS-1D and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 200D provides 24 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (200D) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the 200D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably smaller (54 percent) than the Canon 1D.
 Moreover, the 200D is substantially lighter (71 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (200D).
 You can compare the optics available in the Canon EF Lens Catalog.